The Posting

 Minnesota Stack

-Minnesota has the strictest pay transparency framework in the country.
-MN HF 4444, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
-Your decisions must account for all four.
+Minnesota's pay laws stack.
+Minn.
+Stat.
+181.173 (posting disclosure), the Equal Pay for Equal Work Act, and the salary-history ban work together.
+Your decisions must account for all three.

 Legal References